Published on January 21st, 2013 | by Stefan Rogenmoser0

 Each vocalist graced the stage and performed one of the hit songs from their catalogue that helped skyrocket them to fame leading up to the grand finale of “We Are the World.”
 The show moved along at a steady pace as the house band played and singers hopped up to the microphone.

 One of the many memorable performances was Michael Jackson (Tin Roof bartender and veteran frontman Johnny Puke) singing “I’ll Be There,” which came across like Me First and the Gimme Gimmes taking on the Jackson 5 classic.
-Puke was dressed in a black jacket with gold embroidery, red pants, silver sparkly socks, a glittery glove, aviator sunglasses and most notably – blackface.
-He seemed like the only person who can pull such a feat tastefully, remaining in character throughout the night and speaking in a soft, high-pitched voice that charmingly made light of some of King of Pop’s eccentricities.
+Puke was dressed in a black jacket with gold embroidery, red pants, silver sparkly socks, a glittery glove, and aviator sunglasses.
+He remained in character throughout the night,speaking in a soft, high-pitched voice that charmingly made light of some of King of Pop’s eccentricities.

 Other showstoppers included Bruce Springsteen (Dan Hanf) bringing the house down with “Born to Run,” Ray Charles (Elliott Smith) adding full participation with crowd call and response on “What I’d Say,” and Cyndi Lauper (Rachel Kate Gillon) nailing “Girls Just Wanna Have Fun” in one of the night’s many fantastic outfits.